nasa-jpl-memex/memex-explorer/docs/source/user_guide.rst

 Application Structure
 =====================

-Memex Explorer is a web application that registers *microservices*.
-Each microservice provides a specific functionality—at present, these include:

-Crawl Space
+The goal of Memex explorer is the bring together the functionalities of several applications in a seamless way, in order to assist the user in searching the deep web for domain specific information.
+Memex Explorer has integration with several applications, providing a front-end to various crawlers and domain search tools.

+Web Crawling
-  A microservice to create, run, and analyze `Nutch <http://nutch.apache.org/>`_ and `ACHE <https://github.com/ViDA-NYU/ache>`_ crawls.
+  A service to create, run, and analyze `Nutch <http://nutch.apache.org/>`_ and `ACHE <https://github.com/ViDA-NYU/ache>`_ crawls.
 The crawl operation is heavily abstracted and simplified.
 Users provide a list of seed URLs to start the crawl, and in the case of ACHE's targeted crawling, a machine learning `model <https://github.com/ViDA-NYU/ache#build-a-model-for-aches-page-classifier>`_ to declare the relevancy of crawled pages.

-Image Space
-  A microservice for the display and searching of images and their associated metadata.
-As a basic example of microservice interoperation, users will be able to dump images from Nutch crawls into an Image Space for analysis.
-Users can also search for images that match on the registered camera serial number, as well as upload their own images into an Image Space for comparison.
+Domain Discovery Tool
+  Through the use of `Domain Discovery Tool <https://github.com/ViDA-NYU/domain_discovery_tool>`_, the user can search for content in the web and build data models based on clustering algorithms.
+The user can search the web and highlight relevant and irrelevant pages, and DDT will produce data model files, which you can use with Ache crawls in Memex Explorer.

+DataWake
+   `DataWake <https://github.com/Sotera/Datawake>`_ is a server and firefox plugin that tracks your search investigations.
+It keeps track of where you search, so that "trails" can be built out of the information that you gather.
+These trails can be converted to seeds lists in Memex Explorer, and can be used in both...

 Home Page
 =========